willem-vanheemstrasystems/visual-studio-code-headstart/version-control/README.md

 You can now decide to delete the content that has been pulled, or leave it, by selecting the newly pulled files and folders and deleting them or not.

-Should changes have occured (such as the deletion of previous files, do a commit by typing a message in the textbox of the Git menu followed by clicking the 'V' icon.
+Should changes have occured (such as the deletion of previous files), do a commit by typing a message in the textbox of the Git menu followed by clicking the 'V' icon.
 All changes should disappear from the list.

 Now push to the remote branch (here: master).